Feronoyka/random-quote-oop/README.md

 A project that displays random quotes with the option to mark them as favorites.
 It consists of a frontend (Vanilla JS) and a backend (Node.js).

-# Get random quote from local

-## Get random quote from public API

-### Get random quote from own API

-📂 Project Structure
+# Project Structure

 root/
 ├── client/ # frontend (Vanilla JS)
 ├── server/ # backend (Node.js + Express)

-📦 Install Dependencies to file server
+# Require Dependencies to file server

+install dependencies

-`cd server`
+1. `cd server`
-`npm install`
+2. `npm install`

-🖥️ Running in Development Mode
+# Running in Development Mode

 1. Client (Vanilla JS)
    `cd client`